Michaelgwei86/kubernetes/Kubernetes/README.md

 ### 3. *LoadBalancer*:
 When multiple pods of an application are deployed, they can all be accessed by using the diff IPs of the nodes mapped to the nodePort.
-But end users need to be provided with a single endpoint that can route traffic to all the pods.
+However, end users need to be provided with a single endpoint that can route traffic to all the pods.
 K8s have native support for cloud platforms
 ```sh
 apiVersion: v1